openfaas/docs/docs/architecture/autoscaling.md

 * CPU `cpu`

   Based upon CPU usage of the function, this strategy is idea for CPU-bound workloads, or where Capacity and RPS are not giving the optimal scaling profile.
 The value configured here is in milli-CPU, so 1000 accounts for *1 CPU core*.

+* Queue-depth `queue`

+  Based upon the number of async invocations that are queued for a function.
+This allows you to scale functions rapidly and proactively to the desired number of replicas to process the queue as quickly as possible.
+Ideal for functions that are only invoked asynchronously.

 * Scaling to zero